mrgarvitoffice/LearnMint-Ai/README.md

 ```

 *   You **MUST** use valid API keys for the respective services for associated features to work.
 The keys provided above are for example purposes.
-*   Set up your Clerk account and replace the placeholder keys with your actual Clerk Publishable Key and Secret Key.
 *   `OPENROUTER_API_KEY` is noted but **not currently used** by the application.

 ### 3. Install Dependencies